Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

-For given degree intervals $[\bm{\ell},\bm{u}]$ and $m \in \N$, we write $\Gmul$ for the set of graphs $G$ whose degree sequence $\myd(G)$ satisfies $\bm{\ell} \leq \myd(G) \leq \bm{u}$ and $\sum_i d_i = 2m$.
+For given degree intervals $[\bm{\ell},\bm{u}]$ and $m \in \N$, we write $\Gmul$ for the set of graphs $G$ whose degree sequence $\myd(G)$ satisfies $\bm{\ell} \leq \myd(G) \leq \bm{u}$ \emph{and} $\sum_i d_i = 2m$.
 By using reductions between approximate sampling and approximate counting (see Appendix \ref{sec:counting}) we get that to prove Theorem \ref{thm:main_result} it suffices to show the existence of an FPAUS for sampling from $\Gmul$.
 To this end, we show that the switch-hinge flip Markov chain is rapidly mixing under the conditions of Theorem \ref{thm:main_result}.
+This result is summarized in Theorem \ref{thm:main_switch_hinge}.

-\begin{theorem} Let $\alpha$, $\rho$, and $r$ be as in Theorem \ref{thm:main_result}.
+\begin{theorem} Let $\alpha$, $\sigma$, and $r$ be as in Theorem \ref{thm:main_result}.
 If $[\ell_i,u_i] \subseteq [r - r^\alpha,r+r^\alpha]$, for all $i \in [n]$, and $2m\in \big[\sum_i \ell_i, \sum_i u_i \big]$, then the switch-hinge flip Markov chain is rapidly mixing on $\Gmul$. \end{theorem}

-A more direct approach for sampling from $\Gul$, than the one behind Theorem \ref{thm:main_result}, would be to use the degree interval Markov chain.
-An interesting open question is if this chain is rapidly mixing under the assumptions in Theorem \ref{thm:main_result} (or even under slightly weaker assumptions).
-As a first step into this direction, we show that when all the degree intervals have size at most one, i.e., when $u_i - 1 \leq \ell_i \leq u_i$, the degree interval Markov chain is rapidly mixing. \begin{theorem} Let $\alpha$, $\rho$, and $r$ be as in Theorem \ref{thm:main_result}.
+A more direct approach for sampling from $\Gul$ than the one behind Theorem \ref{thm:main_result} would be to use the degree interval Markov chain.
+An interesting open question is whether this chain is rapidly mixing under the assumptions in Theorem \ref{thm:main_result} (or under weaker assumptions).
+As a first step into this direction, we show rapid mixing when all the degree intervals have size at most one, i.e., when $u_i - 1 \leq \ell_i \leq u_i$. \begin{theorem} Let $\alpha$, $\sigma$, and $r$ be as in Theorem \ref{thm:main_result}.
 If $[\ell_i,u_i] \subseteq [r - r^\alpha,r+r^\alpha]$ and $u_i - 1 \leq \ell_i \leq u_i$, for all $i \in [n]$, then the degree interval Markov chain is rapidly mixing on $\Gul$. \end{theorem}

+The technical novelty of our work lies in the highly nontrivial combination of state-of-the-art tools from Markov chain theory and combinatorics.
+An overview of our proof approach is given in Section \ref{sec:main_result}.
+It relies on Markov chain decomposition and comparison techniques of Martin and Randall \cite{Martin2006}, rapid mixing results for the switch Markov chain by Amanatidis and Kleer \cite{AK2019}, the breakthrough work of Anari et al.~\cite{SLC2} on strongly log-concave probability distributions, and the work of Liebenau and Wormald \cite{Liebenau2017} regarding asymptotic enumeration formulas for the number of near-regular graphs.

-\begin{remark} Our theorems---and the building blocks used in their proofs---are proven for $n \geq n_0$, where $n_0$ is a constant depending on the other constants involved.
-It is straightforward that for $n < n_0$ our results are true. \end{remark}
+\begin{remark} Our theorems---and all the building blocks used in their proofs---are shown to be true for all $n \geq n_0$, where $n_0 \in \N$ is a constant that depends on the other constant parameters involved.
+It is straightforward that for $n < n_0$ our results are always true. \end{remark}